List of British mobile brigades during the Second World War: Background

-By the 1930s, the British Army had identified four tank types that they required: the light, the medium, the cruiser, and the infantry tank.
+By the 1930s, the British Army had identified four required tank types: the light, the medium, the cruiser, and the infantry tank.
 Each would be utilised in a particular and separate role from the others.
 Because of research and development issues, the medium tank concept was dropped and subsumed by the work that proceeded on cruiser tanks.
 This distinction between tanks and their roles shaped how brigades were named and what their function would be.
 The armoured brigade was to be equipped with cruiser tanks, while the tank brigade would be equipped with infantry tanks.
 Irrespective of the different roles, all brigades were commanded by a brigadier.

 British tank doctrine stated that infantry tank-equipped brigades would support infantry divisions in penetrating the enemy's defensive line.
-Any gap created would be exploited by cruiser tank-equipped brigades.
+Cruiser tank-equipped brigades would exploit any gap created.
 Light tanks were intended for reconnaissance work.
 In the 1930s, the active British models were only equipped with machine guns.
 The cruiser was to be more heavily armoured in comparison (but not so armoured that it would be detrimental to its speed), faster, and equipped with machine guns and an anti-tank gun.
 In addition to being used to exploit holes in the enemy line, the doctrine called for the cruiser to engage and destroy opposing armoured forces.
 The infantry tank was to be the most heavily armoured of the three categories.
 It was slower, and was intended to work alongside infantry forces.

 At the beginning of the Second World War, in 1939, regiments of mechanised cavalry were intended to be assigned to the armoured brigades and equipped with cruisers.
 The battalions of the Royal Tank Regiment were intended to be assigned to tank brigades, and would be equipped with infantry tanks.
 In May 1940, the Royal Armoured Corps (the parent organisation that administered all armoured units) standardised the nomenclature around the 'cavalry' tradition.
 Thereafter, the term battalion was dropped, and the Royal Tank Regiment units were known only as regiments.
 A brigade would generally be assigned three battalions or regiments.
 In 1945, an additional standardisation move took place, eliminating the armour and tank brigade difference with the latter being redesignated as armoured brigades.

 Real-life conditions did not follow the ideal practice laid out above.
 For example, cavalry and Royal Tank Regiment units were assigned to the 1st Armoured Brigade in 1940.
 They were equipped with a mix of cruisers and light tanks.
 In 1941, elements of the 3rd Armoured Brigade were equipped with captured Italian M13/40 medium tanks because of the lack of available British models.
 After the implementation of lend-Lease, American tanks arrived.
 This resulted in the 4th Armoured Brigade being outfitted with the American M3 Stuart light tanks, which were equipped with a machine gun and an anti-tank cannon.
 During 1942, the 23rd Armoured Brigade was equipped with Valentine infantry tanks, while the 9th Armoured Brigade was outfitted with a mix of cruiser and American medium tanks.